NexusmcDEV/Nexusware/README.md

 > [!NOTE]
 > JavaScript injections from the admin dashboard are not classified as XSS vulnerabilities.
 Of course, XSS found in user-facing areas of the site, as well as all other vulnerabilities throughout the entire application, will be recognized and addressed accordingly.

-## Support us

-If you like this project, please consider supporting us on [GitHub sponsors](https://github.com/sponsors/Azuriom).

 ## License

 Azuriom is licensed under the [GNU General Public License v3.0 or later](LICENSE).